wearepal/nifr/README.md

-# No-Shortcuts in Neural Networks
+# Null-sampling for Invariant and Intepretable Representations

 ## Requirements